buchdag/letsencrypt-nginx-proxy-companion-compose/README.md

     └── compose-v3
         ├── environment
         └── labels
 ```

+Those compose files use my own [duch/letsencrypt_nginx_proxy_companion](https://github.com/buchdag/letsencrypt-nginx-proxy-companion) image but they'll also work with [the original image from JrCs](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).

 ### Before your start

-Be sure to be familiar with the [basic, non compose use of this container with nginx-proxy](https://github.com/buchdag/letsencrypt-nginx-proxy-companion).
+Be sure to be familiar with the [basic, non compose use of this container with nginx-proxy](https://github.com/buchdag/letsencrypt-nginx-proxy-companion/blob/master/README.md).

 All the docker-compose file assume the existence of a docker network called `nginx-proxy`.
 You'll have to create it with `docker network create nginx-proxy` before you can use any of the example file.